clef/handbook/Operations Documents/Interview Process.md

 After the morning exercises, candidates go out to lunch with the team before coming back to the office for one on ones with everyone.
 As we get a little bigger, this might need to be one on twos to fit conversations into a reasonable amount of time.

-This interview should always take place in the office, with all travel expenses covered by Clef.
+This interview should always take place in the office, with all travel expenses covered by Comake.